kaciker/iiOT-All-in-ONE/README.md

 # ** Components

-## Chirpstack - InfluxDB - Chronograf - Grafana - Node Red - Portainer
+## Chirpstack - InfluxDB - Chronograf - Grafana - Node Red - Portainer - Mosquitto
 Coming from Brocaar for Chirpstack server deployment, and from jkehres for -InfluxDB, Chronograf,and Grafana, adding manually Portainer and noder Red from their original websites.

 # ChirpStack Docker   (# [brocaar](https://github.com/brocaar)/)